FaizAlamDev/expense-google-sheets/README.md

 ### SQLite is the source of truth

-The database flow in `server/controllers/expenses.js`:
+The write flow for a new expense in `server/controllers/expenses.js`:

 1. Validate the payload (max 10 expenses per day).
 2. Compute available slots from **SQLite**, not Google Sheets.
 3. Insert into SQLite inside a transaction (`server/utils/db.js`).
-4. Reply `{ success: true }` to the client immediately.
+4. Reply `{ success: true, expenses: [...] }` to the client immediately, including the created records (so the UI can show the real id).
 5. Fire `syncToGoogleSheets()` as an async side effect.
 If the Sheets sync fails, it is logged and the user's write is unaffected; if SQLite fails, the write is rejected.

+Every write/update/delete that succeeds against SQLite is logged via `server/utils/logger.js` (e.g. `Inserted 1 expenses into SQLite for date: …`, `Updated expense 515 in SQLite (…)`, `Deleted expense 515 from SQLite`).

 Google Sheets is a **mirror**: `Sheet1` stores the date in column A, each expense in columns B–K formatted as `"name: amount"`, and a regex-based formula in column L computes the daily total.
 Sheets integration lives in `server/utils/sheetsSync.js`.
+The mirror is only updated when *new* expenses are logged — edits and deletes are SQLite-only (see Known caveats).

+### Expense history & management

+Both clients ship a History view that reads and manages past expenses straight from SQLite.
+The web and mobile API layers call it directly (no mock layer).

+- `GET /api/expenses/dates?limit=&offset=` — distinct dates, newest first.
+Returns `{ dates: string[], total }` (total is the page count for the client's pagination).
+- `GET /api/expenses?date=YYYY-MM-DD` — one day's expenses.
+Returns `{ date, expenses[], total }`.
+- `PUT /api/expenses/:id` — body `{ name, amount }`; validates id/name/amount and returns the updated record (404 if the id doesn't exist).
+- `DELETE /api/expenses/:id` — removes the row; returns `{ success: true }` (404 if it was already gone).

+The History UI (`client/src/components/HistoryPage.tsx` / the matching mobile screen) loads day-by-day groups 10 per page with pagination, can search an exact date, and supports inline add/edit/delete on a day's card — each mutation re-fetches so the list stays consistent.
+The 10-slot-per-day invariant is still enforced server-side on `POST /api/expenses`.

 ### Authentication